 Buy A Park Ticket and Book Theme Park Reservations

-I accidentally booked our tour, which started at 1:20pm at Disneyland, on our Disney California Adventure day.
+I accidentally booked our tour, which started at 1:20pm at Disneyland, on our Disney California Adventure park day.
 Thankfully our park hopper tickets allowed us access to Disneyland at 1pm.

 Unfortunately I didn’t realize how long the park hopper entrance lines would be.
 Arriving on time for our tour was tighter than I expected.